drop-games/eb-docs/docs/Blockchain.md

 All of the transactions on Ethereum are a subject to an 'gas cost' which is, simply put, computational effort to perform the transaction multiplied by 'gas price'.
 In turn, gas price is dictated by the current market demand for transactions/smart contract execution and is paid in Ether (Ethereum native token).
 This cost as of lately has been brutal.
 Minting a basic NFT as of Sept 9 2021 costs as much as ~200 USD.
 This is not feasible at all, especially for a game like Hyperblade that requires a large amount of transactions for the best user experience.

-Based on that, Hyperblade has to be integrated with **Layer 2**.
+Based on that, Hyperblade has to be deployed on **Layer 2**.
 Layer 2 is an umbrella term for any kind of scaling solution for a blockchain.
 L2s have generally super cheap transactions, low latency, and high level of security.
 Ethereum is currently going all in on Layer 2, both apps and users are already coming on one L2 or another.
 However, we are just in the beginning of Layer 2 Ethereum which means drawbacks.
 Notably: smart-contract risk, confusing UX, and cross-layer fragmentation.

 Main issue for people actually using L2 is very raw on-boarding experience.
 Right now to get on a L2 (e.g. Optimism, Arbitrum or Polygon side-chain) user has to first manually add L2 to their wallet, authorize it, and then migrate their tokens to this L2.
 All of this comes with extra gas costs on Layer 1.
-The user experience will get better in near future as wallets get more advanced, but this is where we currently are.
+The user experience will get better in near future as wallets and on-ramp solutions improve their functionality, and Hyperblade favors using a custom solutions for a seamless access to the ecosystem straight out the box.

 ### Hyperblade on Layer 2

 For Hyperblade, having premier user experience means being on Layer 2 from the beginning.
-Our current choice would be **Arbitrum** or **Polygon**, due to the blockchain innovating astonishingly fast, Hyperblade could be on a **ZK Rollup** as well _(or even multiple Layer 2's)_.
+The current evaluation of available L2 solutions favors **Arbitrum** or **Polygon**, yet with the tempo of Layer 2 development across the board being astonishingly rapid, Hyperblade could be on a implemented natively on one of the upcoming **ZK Rollups** or even _multiple Layer 2's_.

-What this achieves is a set up where player connects their Web3 wallet like _Metamask_ to Hyperblade on L2, and then interacts seamlessly with the ecosystem.
-Notably, the premise of seamlessness means: fast and secure transactions, waived gas fees, uninteruptible access to the market and ability to easily get on and off the chain.
+What this achieves is a set up where player connects their Web3 wallet like _Metamask_ or _Argent_ to Hyperblade on L2, and then interacts seamlessly with the ecosystem.
+Notably, the premise of seamlessness means: fast and secure transactions, HB DAO subsidized gas fees, uninteruptible access to the market and ability to easily get on and off the chain.

 ### Hyperblade DEX

-With user experience being one of the key priorities, Hyperblade DAO has to be ready to deploy the appropriate tooling if needed.
+With user experience being one of the key priorities, Hyperblade DAO has to be ready to deploy appropriate infrastructure solutions if needed.
 A separate decentralized exchange for Hyperblade tokens has to be considered, including integration with the Hyperblade Marketplace.
 The most viable solution is forking Uniswap V2, as it is both proven and readily available.

 <br/>